slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"«You’re doing it all wrong», said someone doing nothing at all."
 -- Sahil Lavingia [1989]*

+> *"Someone could be more successful than you and still envy you because your character carries more weight than their status."
+-- x@pallnandi*

 > *"They called her witch because she knew how to heal herself."
 -- x@tevsmith*

-> *"Someone could be more successful than you and still envy you because your character carries more weight than their status."
--- x@pallnandi*

 ### On anger

 > *"The more you know who you are, and what you want, the less you let things upset you."
 -- (fictional) Bob Harris*

 Anger is a punishment we give ourselves for someone else’s mistake.
-We are wired to blame: we blame ourselves or the others.
+We are wired to blame: ourselves or others.
 We are obsessed with fault.

-Most angry people are envious people who don’t understand that life will only get better once they are focused on their own lives and actively improving who they are.
+Most angry people are envious people who don’t understand that life improves once they focus on their own lives and actively improve who they are.
 Someone complaining a lot is someone not accomplishing a lot.
-Pay attention to what people say out of anger, they’ve been dying to tell you that.
+Pay attention to what people say out of anger—they’ve been dying to tell you that.

 > *"In anger we should refrain both from speech and action."
 -- Pythagoras [-570]*